revbayes/revbayes.github.io/tutorials/dating/global.md

 moves.append( mvScale(speciation_rate, lambda=0.5, tune=true, weight=3.0) )
 moves.append( mvScale(extinction_rate, lambda=0.5, tune=true, weight=3.0) )
 ```
 The `weight` option allows you to indicate how many times you would like a given move to be performed at each MCMC cycle.
 In this tutorial we will run our MCMC for this tutorial will be to execute a *schedule* of moves at each step in our chain instead of just one move per step.
 Here, if we were to run our MCMC with our current vector of 6 moves, then our move schedule would perform 6 moves at each cycle.
 Within a cycle, an individual move is chosen from the move list in proportion to its weight.
 Therefore, with all six moves assigned `weight=1`, each has an equal probability of being executed and will be performed on average one time per MCMC cycle.
-For more information on moves and how they are performed in RevBayes, please refer to the {% page_ref mcmc_binomial %} and {% page_ref ctmc %} tutorials.
+For more information on moves and how they are performed in RevBayes, please refer to the {% page_ref mcmc %} and {% page_ref ctmc %} tutorials.

 In addition to the speciation ($\lambda$) and extinction ($\mu$) rates, we may also be interested in inferring diversification ($\lambda - \mu$) and turnover ($\mu/\lambda$).
 Since these parameters can be expressed as a deterministic transformation of the speciation and extinction rates, we can monitor (that is, track the values of these parameters, and print them to a file) their values by creating two deterministic nodes using the `:=` operator.
 ```